B-Roux/momlib/docs/api/linalg/matrix.md

 # Matrix Object API

-Expresses the mathematical notion of a matrix in **R**^2 in native
+Expresses the mathematical notion of a rational-valued matrix in
-    Python datastructures and datatypes while providing an assortment of tools to perform basic matrix manipulations.
+    native Python datastructures and datatypes while providing an assortment of tools to perform basic matrix manipulations.

 `Matrix` objects are considered non-mutable, which means that for